Last updated 20/02/2022

 Childminders’ homes are generally very safe places because it is part of our job to ensure that we have risk-assessed and safety-proofed our homes.
 Unfortunately it is impossible to control everything and everyone in our homes at all times.
 Therefore it is important to teach young children what to do if they come across a situation or object that could cause an accident.
 Tiny Lego choke hazards end up in the babies’ crawl spaces, cleaning products get forgotten, friends without toddlers visit and put their mugs of tea on the coffee table or forget to shut stair gates behind them.
 Situations with the potential to cause accidents will happen to every childminder, no matter how vigilant you are, because it is impossible to control everything and everyone within your home environment.

 Teaching older children how to help you will make your job easier.
 When older children come across a dangerous item, you want them to recognise it, know that it is not a toy, and know that you will reward them if they report the situation to you.
-If there is any risk in your house for example that a child will ever come across a lighter or matches, they need to recognise this item so that if they ever find one by mistake they know that it is dangerous.
+If there is any risk in your house for example that a child will ever come across matches, they need to recognise them so that if they ever find one by mistake they know that it is dangerous.
 The same goes for scissors, knives, mugs of tea, trailing cables, slip hazards, laundry pouches (eye damage risk), cleaning products, open stair gates etc.

 The key message you want to tell children is this: If you find a dangerous item, tell a grown up straight away.
 If you reward a child with lots of praise and encouragement they will take great delight in helping you to spot risks and help you to prevent accidents before they happen.
 Older children can be a helpful set of extra eyes!